Introducing BrandingRepo (for Rails)

 Variable fonts

-An article, posted about 6 years ago filed in google, fonts, typekit, adobe, chrome, Firefox, Safari, web & design.
+An article, posted more than 6 years ago filed in google, fonts, typekit, adobe, chrome, Firefox, Safari, web & design.

 Last decade the web has been catching up with print.
 The advent of better delivery formats for type (WOFF(2)) and the rise of services such as Typekit and Google Fonts made the web for typography as interesting as print.
 But now a new specification is gaining popularity, and it may make the web more interesting than print: variable fonts.